avtrev/java-tetris/README.md

 bash compile-tetris-jar.sh

-*the tetris.jar will start at the end of the script.*•• *you can now start the tetris.jar with either*•• bash start-tetris.sh••
+*the tetris.jar will start at the end of the script.*
-*or*••
+*you can now start the tetris.jar with either*
+bash start-tetris.sh
+*or*
-java -jar tetris.jar••
+java -jar tetris.jar

 # Controls